aurvadahana/aurvadahana.github.io/_posts/2024-08-19-coastlines-of-india.md

 Among the Indian coastlines, the entirety of the western coastline except for the Malabar, is a submergent coastline, while the eastern coastline is emergent (especially the southern part of it along Tamil Nadu).

+<div id="ffn1" style="position: absolute; left: -9999px;">_</div>

 These characteristics of the coasts imply that the west coast gradually gets deeper with time, while the east coast is the opposite - it gradually gets more shallow.
 When a ship is entering a port, typically, a deeper sea bed is preferred so that the hull of the ship does not hit the bed way before it is even at the port.
-This also means that, generally, the ship enters an emergent coastline preferably when the tide is higher.
+This also means that, generally, the ship enters an emergent coastline preferably when the tide is higher. [[1]](#f1)

 ## River Deltas